And I'm Joyce Kinney: Cultural references

 In the opening scene of the episode, instead of the usual theme song, a sequence similar to that of the 1977 CBS series The Incredible Hulk is played, with Stewie portraying Bruce Banner, Tom Tucker portraying Mr. McGee, and Peter portraying Hulk.
 After Lois meets Joyce Kinney at the local supermarket, the two decide to meet up at the news studio later that evening.
 Admitting her enjoyment of their friendship, Lois continually praises Joyce for her celebrity status, calling her as much of a bigshot as The Muppets character Miss Piggy.
 The scene then cuts to Kermit the Frog, who has been badly beaten, with Fozzie Bear approaching him about a proposed "Bears in Space" number.
 Kermit then reveals that the skit has been changed to "Pigs in Space" instead.

 Returning home, the Griffin family are shown to be watching the syndicated talk show The Ellen DeGeneres Show with actress and comedian Ellen DeGeneres appearing as host of the show.
 Lois then interrupts the family, and announces that she is going out to drink with Joyce.
 The two then share their darkest secrets, with Lois revealing that she had participated in the making of a pornographic film.
 Asked if the film still exists, Lois states that it is "long gone," just like the original ending to the 1978 musical film Grease.
-Joyce shares her original surname, Chevapravatdumrong, with Family Guy writer and producer Cherry Chevapravatdumrong; in light of this, Joyce explains that she changed her surname to Kinney as "they'd never let that name on TV".
+Joyce's original surname, Chevapravatdumrong, is a reference to Family Guy writer and producer Cherry Chevapravatdumrong; in light of this, Joyce explains that she changed her surname to Kinney as "they'd never let that name on TV".
 The scene then transitions into a Facebook cutaway gag, showing Lois's Facebook profile.
 Becoming depressed once she is kicked out of her church, Lois is confronted by Brian, who suggest that she take the criticism head on, giving the example of television host Ryan Seacrest taking on jokes about his alleged homosexuality.